diegomendez40/CodeSnippets3/README.md

 A Spring Boot+MongoDB backend for a 'Flamenco Witches' jobsite.

 You just need to add your MongoDB connection data and it should work properly (SwaggerUI is configured to help you test the API).

+### 302 - Leetcode (Java, speed-optimal)

+Some Java solutions of mine for Leetcode problems.
+I strive for speed-optimal solutions (in terms of execution time).